iliasmertzanos/SearchTrees/README.md

 ## Implementation of a AVL and basic search tree algorithm

+The java code comes were developed during my master degree studies within a project team.
-The java code can be tested using the main method of the class 'SearchTreeTest' in the src folder .
+It can be tested using the main method of the class 'SearchTreeTest' in the src folder .

 Please read the usage of test class: